Microsoft 365 Best Practices Manual

 - File sharing: Use Microsoft secure links instead of email attachments.
 Review shared file permissions regularly.

 - Backup and recovery: Synchronize your data regularly on the cloud to ensure recovery in the event of accidental deletion or hardware failure.
+To find out more, see our article on

 4. Equipment safety and maintenance